UCD4IDS/WaveletsExt.jl/paper/paper.md

 Whether it is seismic surveys, ECG signals, stock market trends, or sensor data, the wavelet and wavelet packet transforms are powerful tools for signal analysis and classification with many advantages over the conventional Fourier methods.
 Primary among them is the ability to extract information localized in both time and frequency domains, enabling multiresolution analysis [@Daubechies:1992; @Mallat:2009].
 As such, wavelets and wavelet packets have become popular tools for computational harmonic analysis. `WaveletsExt.jl` was developed to augment `Wavelets.jl` (the existing wavelet toolbox for Julia) by providing routines for wavelet analysis, wavelet packet analysis, and associated utilities.

 # Statement of Need
-Julia's principle package for wavelets is `Wavelets.jl` [@JuliaDSP:2021], which provides the essential building blocks for data analysis using wavelets.
+Julia's principal package for wavelets is `Wavelets.jl` [@JuliaDSP:2021], which provides the essential building blocks for data analysis using wavelets.
 These include 1-D, 2-D, and 3-D wavelet transforms via filter banks or lifting, a range of thresholding functions, and other utilities.
 However, as a general-purpose package for wavelets, `Wavelets.jl` does not include many targeted and sophisticated methods present in the literature.

-`WaveletsExt.jl` (Wavelets Extension) enlarges the wavelet toolbox for Julia by providing a host of wavelet routines such as Stationary Wavelet Transform [@Nason:1995], Autocorrelation Wavelet Transform [@Saito:1993], Local Discriminant Basis [@Saito:1995], and Shift-invariant Wavelet Packet Decomposition [@Cohen:1995].
-The package also contains denoising utilities such as SureShrink [@Donoho:1995a] and Relative Error Shrink [@Irion:2017] as well as several data visualization features.
+`WaveletsExt.jl` (Wavelets Extension) enlarges the wavelet toolbox for Julia by providing a host of useful wavelet-based functions such as Stationary Wavelet Transform [@Nason:1995], Autocorrelation Wavelet Transform [@Saito:1993], Local Discriminant Basis [@Saito:1995], and Shift-invariant Wavelet Packet Decomposition [@Cohen:1995].
+The package also contains denoising utilities such as SureShrink [@Donoho:1995a] and Relative Error Shrink [@Irion:2017] as well as several data visualization utilities.

 One of the most distinguishing features of `WaveletsExt.jl` is the presence of algorithms for handling an ensemble of input signals.
 Currently, `Wavelets.jl` implements best basis selection utilities for wavelet packets for a single input.
 However, it does not include methods for selecting a single best basis for a set of inputs with similar properties (e.g., signals or images belonging to the same class), which is valuable for feature extraction and data compression.
-To address this, `WaveletsExt.jl` implements the Joint Best Basis (JBB) [@Wickerhauser:1996] and the Least Statistically Dependent Basis (LSDB) [@Saito:2001], which are approximations of the Principal Component Analysis (PCA) and Independent Component Analysis (ICA) respectively, obtained via a dictionary of orthonormal bases.
+To address this, `WaveletsExt.jl` implements the Joint Best Basis (JBB) [@Wickerhauser:1996] and the Least Statistically Dependent Basis (LSDB) [@Saito:2001], which provide approximations of the Principal Component Analysis (PCA) and Independent Component Analysis (ICA), respectively, in a computationally fast manner through a dictionary of orthonormal bases.

 # Examples
 ## 1. Redundant Wavelet Transforms
 `WaveletsExt.jl` implements several redundant wavelet transforms including Stationary Wavelet Transform (SWT) [@Nason:1995] and Autocorrelation Wavelet Transform [@Saito:1993].
-These transformations can be performed using the `acdwt` and `sdwt` functions, and the resulting decomposition can be visualized with the `wiggle` function.
+These transformations can be performed using the `acdwt` and `sdwt` functions, and the resulting decomposition can be visualized with the `wiggle` function included in `WaveletsExt.jl`.

 ```julia
 using Plots, Wavelets, WaveletsExt